jbpiala/HandsMen-Threads-Elevating-the-Art-of-Sophistication-in-Men-s-Fashion/README.md

-# Salesforce - Project Capstone Project
+# Salesforce - Capstone Project

 This repo includes screenshots of each step I completed for the Salesforce Project based on the SkillWallet guide.
 They show my progress through all the required setup and configuration steps.